spencerfliao/notes/content/index.md

 ---
 title: Welcome to my Digital Garden
 ---
-I’m Spencer, an enthusiast on the intersection of science and public knowledge, and an avid reader on topics about how we and the world we live in works.
-Below you will find works that influenced my thinking, and ideas that I find worth sharing, categorized by fields.
+I’m Spencer, an enthusiast and reader on the intersections of technology and humanities, of science and its communication, and of our inner workings in relation to the world’s mechanisms.
+Here, you’ll find works that have influenced my thinking and ideas I believe are worth sharing—categorized by field.
+And when it comes to understanding ourselves and the systems we live in, I hope that, like me, you’ll come to realize...
+IT'S SIMPLY COMPLICATED!
+Learn more about me and this site at [[About]].
 ## [[Natural & Social Sciences]]

 **Featured Ideas**